-I’ve been to many national parks around the world, but Torres Del Paine truly took my breath away.
+I’ve been to many national parks around the world, but Torres Del Paine in Chile truly took my breath away.
 We debated forever if we should just stick to Northern Chile and do the Southern tip on a different trip since it takes so much effort to get here.

 Getting to Torres Del Paine

 It was a 3 hour flight from Santiago, an overnight stay in Punta Arenas, and then a 4 hour drive to the entrance of the park.
 From there, it was another hour or so of driving to whichever lake or hike you wanted to do.
 Accommodation inside the park itself was north of 1000$/night!
 Since we don’t like paying in limbs, we opted to stay just outside the park at Rio Serrano for “only” a third of that!